 In April, the office said that they did not support “HB 370 or any measures being used to circumvent the local authority of the sheriffs in requiring cooperation with ICE.”
 However, a recently proposed amendment to the original bill by the NC Sheriff’s Association changed Rogers’ mind.

-information officer, Rogers supports the decision of the sheriffs association.
+According to Max Benbassat, the sheriff’s office’s public information officer, Rogers supports the decision of the sheriffs association.

 In a press release posted on Tuesday, the sheriff’s office recapped the meeting with immigrant-rights activists saying that he has “met with several groups regarding immigration both formally and informally.”